How to Talk About Women in Ministry and Why

 I may not have received a personal call to pastor, but I had family and friends who had, both men and women.

 God called me to the work of rhetorical study.
 Much of my work has focused on gender and ministry — not just the ways we think about women in ministry but also how we talk about them.
 The words we use impact not just women, but also the Church and its mission.

 For the last 15 years, I have researched the theological development of our unique position in the Assemblies of God regarding women’s leadership.
 I have pored over countless documents and historical accounts.
 The result was a book I wrote, God Forgive Us for Being Women: Rhetoric, Theology, and the Pentecostal Tradition (published in 2018).

-There are other evangelical denominations that allow for women to pastor and serve as ministers, but the Fellowship’s position goes beyond that.
+There are other evangelical denominations that allow for women to pastor and serve as ministers, but our position goes beyond that.
 Ours is all-encompassing in terms of ministry roles, and the obligation of women to seek the call of God to ministry.
-It is, as former general superintendent George O. Wood has stated, distinctive as our doctrine on the Holy Spirit.
+It is, as former General Superintendent George O. Wood has stated, as distinctive as our doctrine on the Holy Spirit.

-Since the mid-1930s, this doctrine has been enshrined in our bylaws:
+Since the mid-1930s, this doctrine has been enshrined not just as a position paper, but as a legally binding mandate in our bylaws: